-Compared to the rest of the Seattle Metropolitan Area market, the Georgetown submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Seattle Metropolitan Area market, the Georgetown submarket has smaller rates, so you should have no trouble finding a great deal in this discounted region.

-In the last 90 days, 7 listings have been made available, which means office spaces might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 14% of the listings in the Georgetown are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 7 listings have been posted online, which means spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 14% of the listings in the Georgetown are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,110 sqft.
-Most buildings in this region are close to 2 stories.
+Even though the median size is 8,780 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this area are around 2 stories.
 Most buildings in this area were built in 1969 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Utilities is the dominant industry in this region.
+A large portion of this area is residential, but there's plenty of office_space.
+Utilities is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Georgetown folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.